|

 too.
 It was funny, but looking back upon it now is, for me, like

+looking at embarrassing baby pictures.
 It all comes back to NETTG for me, when I feel I

 actually started becoming a decent writer.
 As such, I have a very